 E-bikes are becoming more and more popular.
 Find out about training opportunities.

-The electric motor in a e-bike gives extra power as you pedal, making everyday rides easier.
+The electric motor in an e-bike gives extra power as you pedal, making everyday rides easier.

 If you're new to e-bikes, keep in mind they are heavier and often faster than regular bikes.
 Get used to the differences before riding in traffic.
 As with any bike, you'll want to have confident handling, good lane positioning and know how to be seen by drivers.